Can HIV Pass Through a Condom?

 Frequently Asked Questions

 Wetness alone is not reliable evidence of condom failure.
-It can come from lubricant, vaginal fluid, rectal fluid, or other moisture outside the condom.
-What matters more is whether there was visible tearing, slippage, or unprotected exposure.
+It can come from lubricant, vaginal fluid, rectal fluid, sweat, or other moisture outside the condom.

 Usually the key issue is whether there was actual condom failure.
 If the condom stayed intact and on throughout sex, PEP is generally not the first concern.
 If it broke, slipped off, or there was other genuine exposure and you are within 72 hours, urgent sexual health advice makes sense.